Leedsichthys: Paleobiology

 In 1999 Martill suggested that a climate change at the end of the Callovian led to the extinction of Leedsichthys in the northern seas, the southern Ocean offering a last refuge during the Oxfordian.
 However, in 2010 Liston pointed out that Leedsichthys during the later Kimmeridgian was still present in the north, as testified by Normandian finds.
-Liston did nevertheless consider in 2007 that the lack of any vertebrate suspension feeders as large as 0.5 m prior to the Callovian stage of the Mesozoicum might indicate that the Callovian had seen a marked change in productivity as regarded zooplankton populations.
+Liston did nevertheless consider in 2007 that the lack of any vertebrate suspension feeders as large as 0.5 m prior to the Callovian stage of the Mesozoic might indicate that the Callovian had seen a marked change in productivity as regarded zooplankton populations.
 Indeed, further studies supported this, viewing Leedsichthys as the beginning of a long line of large (>2 m in length) pachycormid suspension feeders that continued to flourish well into the Late Cretaceous, such as Bonnerichthys and Rhinconichthys, and emphasising the convergent evolutionary paths taken by pachycormids and baleen whales.

 Recent studies have uncovered some estimations regarding metabolic rate and speed for Leedsichthys.
 Using data from living teleost fish as a comparison, scientists discovered that Leedsichthys could have cruised along at potential speeds of 17.8 kph while still maintaining oxygenation of its body tissues.